miguelmendesduarte/Floating-Marine-Debris-Data/README.md

  > balanced_quality_data.csv

 	1434 synthetic pixels from each class, generated from a WGAN.

+ > indices_and_order.py

+	Inserts all spectral indices studied under the scope of this work in the selected data set, and orders the columns.

 <p align=right> <i><b>Authors</b>: Miguel M. Duarte and Leonardo Azevedo.</i>

 ### References